College Scorecard

 Overview & Impact

-College Scorecard is a federal tool helping students, parents, and counselors compare higher education institutions.
+OVERVIEWCollege Scorecard is a federal tool helping students, parents, and counselors compare higher education institutions.
 When I joined the project, the platform served millions but suffered from usability issues that prevented users from accessing vital data and features on the website.
 The client at the Department of Education tasked my team at RTI International with conducting user research to identify areas of improvement and redesigning the website.

 The Process